-Results and conclusion: A rabbit antibody against human protein C was used for the quantitative estimation of plasma protein C. In healthy individuals protein C antigen(PC:Ag) ranges 0.6439- 1.4752 u/ml.
-The mean coefficient of variation(CV) of length of rocket was calculated to be 12.45%.
+Results: In healthy individuals protein C antigen (PC:Ag) ranges 0.6439-1.4752 μ /ml.
+The mean coefficient of variation (CV) of length of rocket was calculated to be 12.45%.
 PC:Ag within laboratory variation was 11.47%.
 Plasma protein C antigen was destroyed at 56°C for 30 minutes, whereas no significant decrease of protein C was found at 4°C refrigerator for one week.

-The results showed that plasma protein C antigen was considerably high in 22 diabetes mellitus.
-On the other hand, the PC:Ag was significantly decreased in 19 liver cirrhosis and was positively correlation with serum albumin levels.
-In 20 acute leukemias, on the average, there was slightly lower values in PC:Ag, and accompanied with significant decrease of PC:Ag in 5 M5 subtype and in 9 hyper-leukocytes acute leukemias.
-However, the 3 acute promyelocytic leukemia (APL) with overt laboratory picture of DIC had protein C concentration no lower than the remaining 2 patients wit infectious DIC, which suggested the coagulopathy in APL might be due to mechanisms different from other forms of DIC.
+Conclusion: The results showed that plasma protein C antigen was considerably high in 22 diabetes mellitus.
+On the other hand, the PC:Ag was significantly decreased in 19 liver cirrhosis (p<0.001) and was positively correlated with serum albumin levels (p<0.05).
+In 20 acute leukemias, on the average, there was slightly lower values in PC:Ag, and accompanied with significant decrease of PC:Ag in 5 FAB M5 subtype and in 9 hyper- leukocytes acute leukemias.
+However, the 3 acute promyelocytic leukemia (APL) with overt laboratory picture of DIC (disseminated intravascular coagulation) had protein C concentration no lower than the remaining 2 patients with infectious DIC, which suggested the coagulopathy in APL might be due to mechanisms different from other forms of DIC.

-Keywords: plasma protein C antigen rocket immunoassay clinical determination
+Keywords: Antigen, clinical determination, plasma protein C, rocket immunoassay.